AviatrixSystems/Docs/HowTos/Settings_CoPilot.rst

 To enable the CoPilot Security Group Management feature:

-1. In Controller, go to Settings -> CoPilot -> CoPilot Association and set the slider to **Enabled**.
+1. In your Controller, go to Settings > CoPilot > CoPilot Association and set the slider to **Enabled**.
 Enter the CoPilot private IP address in the IP Address/Hostname field, its public IP address in the Public IP (Optional) field, and click **Save**.

 2. On the same page, for CoPilot Security Group Management, verify the slider is set to **Enabled**.